Shiv1202/DataStructure_and_Algorithms_Python_and_cpp/LeetCode/May challenge/Day 22/README.md

 ```
 Input: "cccaaa"
 Output: "cccaaa"
-Explanation:Both `c` and `a` appear three times, so `aaaccc` is also a valid answer.
+Explanation: Both 'c' and 'a' appear three times, so "aaaccc" is also a valid answer.
-Note that `cacaca` is incorrect, as the same characters must be together.
+Note that "cacaca" is incorrect, as the same characters must be together.
 ```

 **Example 3**